 Named in the minutes are 175 adults and children over 12, bounty of five pounds sterling apiece; 86 children between two and 12 years old, bounty of three pounds sterling each; and 45 names of persons who died either aboard ship or after landing in Charleston.

-The first public museum in South Carolina January 1773 - A special committee of the Charlestown Library Society met to discuss the establishment of a museum in Charles Town.
-Several months later another committee was appointed by Lieutenant Governor William Bull II (1710-1791) to collect materials for the new Charleston Museum, which is now located on Meeting Street.
+The first public museum in South Carolina January 1773 - A special committee of the Charles Town Library Society met to discuss the establishment of a museum in Charles Town.
+Several months later another committee was appointed by Lieutenant Governor William Bull, Jr. (1710-1791) to collect materials for the new Charles Town Museum, which is now located on Meeting Street.

 On December 22, 1773, Robert Dalway Haliday, the collector of customs for Charles Town, had the tea shipment seized, unloaded, and stored in the warehouse under the Exchange for non-payment of duties.
 Since the consignees refused to receive the tea, it became liable to seizure by the crown after twenty days in port.
 A second meeting of the citizens on December 17 had resolved that the tea should not be landed, and Captain Curling received several anonymous letters threatening damage to his ship unless it was moved away from the wharf.